-4 Vehicle Road Access for Collections

-The access road(s) within a new development must be capable of accommodating a vehicle with dimensions of approximately 12 metres length x 3.5 metres high x 3 metres wide and weighing 26 tonnes (when fully loaded).
+4 Vehicle Road Access for Collections The access road(s) within a new development must be capable of accommodating a vehicle with dimensions of approximately 12 metres length x 3.5 metres high x 3 metres wide and weighing 26 tonnes (when fully loaded).
 Within the access road, all manhole and similar service covers should be heavy duty 'Grade A' type capable of withstanding the weight of a fully loaded collection vehicle.
 The layout of the access road should not require the collection vehicle to reverse more than 25m.
 Where there are multiple roads within a development, suitable on-site turning circles or hammerhead turning areas must be provided free from parked vehicles.
+Developers are advised to conduct a swept path analysis for a refuse vehicle to ensure an appropriate access route to the main highway is provided.

-5 Manual Handling by Collection Crews

-Collection crews will manoeuvre bins from the Collection Point to the collection vehicle and return them to the Collection Point.
+5 Manual Handling by Collection Crews Collection crews will manoeuvre bins from the Collection Point to the collection vehicle and return them to the Collection Point.
 Collection crews will manoeuvre large bins from the bin store to the collection vehicle unless a different Collection Point has been agreed.
-The access route from the bin store to the collection vehicle should not involve bins being wheeled through residential areas, across gravel or grassed areas.
+Collection Points must be within 10m of the collection vehicle position.
+The access route to the collection vehicle should not involve bins being wheeled through residential areas, across gravel, grassed areas or similar soft surfacing.
 The route also needs to be free from obstacles and across flat made ground.
 Where level ground is not possible, suitable slopes (not exceeding 1:12) and dropped kerbs need to be installed, this will also reduce damage to the bins.
+Collection crews will not manoeuvre bins (or bagged contents presented within bins) up/down steps or steep ramps.
+Where larger containers are concerned such as 1100 litre it is vital for both ease of movement and safety that there is no significant change in level between the collection point and the vehicle access.
 External doors can be secured with either an electronic or mechanical push button combination lock or key operated lock.
 Codes and/or keys need to be provided and registered with the Council before the development is completed.
 Access doors on both external and internal bins store need to be fitted with a mechanism which will allow the doors to be held open while collection crews are servicing the bins.
 Where bin stores are located near to designated parking, suitable access should be left clear to allow bins to be moved to the waiting collection vehicle.
 Parking spaces should not be created in front of a bin store or access route.